Skip to Content

 The Yoshihiro Hammered Damascus Dual Knife Set is the ideal combination of two knives that provide a duo of cutting tools to handle most needs in the kitchen.

-The steel is 46-layer hammered Damascus with a VG-10 stainless steel core.
+The steel is a 46-layer hammered Damascus with a VG-10 stainless steel core.
 The hammered texture adds beauty to the knives and helps prevent food from sticking to the blade’s sides.

 The two knives in the set are as follows.